nickmvincent/cmpt120_fall2024/lecture_src/deck_10.md

 ---

+## How to merge a green screen image?

 To merge a green screen image, we probably need to do something with all the green pixels?

-What function might we want?
+What function might we want, to start?

 ---

+## is_green function

 Complete the `is_green` function in Python.